 The arch chord with queen posts timber frame truss is another variation on the classic king post style, this time with twin vertical queen posts.
 This design adds more vertical elements above the arched bottom chord with the extra volume below.
 The radius cut for the arch should be shallow in order to be cut out of solid sawn timber.
 We like to use a spline tenon to joint the 2 half arches to the base of the king post.
 On larger spans, this configuration often requires concealed steel connectors to resist tension and spreading along the arch itself.

-A hammer beam timber frame bent, pictured above, is a beautiful and more complicated design, and creates dramatic vaulted spaces.
+A hammer beam truss, pictured above, is a beautiful and more complicated design, and creates dramatic vaulted spaces.
 There are many ways to embellish this design, from through tenons and radius cuts to decorative pendants or finials.
-The hammer beam bent is often associated with religious structures or great halls.
+The hammer beam bent is often associated with religious structures, great halls, or great rooms.
 Without a metal tie rod and turnbuckle, deep wall posts and/or concealed steel connectors are needed to handle the forces this configuration will develop.

-Timber frame truss and purlins: adding purlins between heavy timber trusses is an elegant way to reduce the cost of a timber frame roof because purlins permit an increased on-center distance between trusses (so you purchase fewer trusses).
+Truss and purlins: adding purlins between heavy timber trusses is an elegant way to reduce the cost of a timber frame roof because purlins permit an increased on-center distance between trusses (so you purchase fewer trusses).
 An added benefit are the strong lines that purlins create by running parallel to the ridge beam(s).
 (Another benefit is that purlins are a great place for placing LED lighting fixtures).
 Purlins often sit in pockets cut into the truss rafters (as shown) but can also sit on top of the truss rafter to create a secondary layer to the roof structure.
 There are some span restrictions based on the purlin size ( beam width x depth) and how close they are together.
-This is a very traditional concept in heavy timber roof framing. (purlins are a series of horizontal timbers laid across (or connected to, as depicted above), the principal rafters, and support the roof covering–typically 2×6 tongue and groove boards, conventional or nail base insulation, and roofing)
+This is a very traditional concept in heavy timber roof framing. (purlins are a series of horizontal timbers laid across (or connected to, as depicted above), the principal rafters, and support the roof covering–typically 2×6 tongue and groove boards, conventional or structural insulated panels (SIPs), and roofing)